advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

   ## In the About Us Page:
    You can find out more about us, OverReact Team.
-You can find different social media platforms through which you can connect with us.
+You can find different social media platforms through which you can contact us. :grinning:

 # **Contribute**